 Testing of vehicles must only be done in a laboratory or other facility with chemical handling capability.
 Testing in hotel or dorm hallways, warehouses, or other facilities that are not designed for chemical handling is not allowed.
-No mixing of chemicals, including common household chemicals, for the purposes of testing, is allowed in the hotel or in dorm hallways.
+No mixing of chemicals, including common household chemicals is allowed in the hotel or in dorm hallways.